Radio Delmare

-Radio Delmare was a project by enthusiasts in 1977 to restore a Dutch radio ship, about three years after Veronica and RNI went off air.
-In May 1977 they bought MV "Aegir" and made it ready.
+Radio Delmare was a Dutch offshore pirate radio station that operated from 1978 to 1979.
+The project, led by Gerard van Dam, aimed to revive offshore broadcasting after the shutdown of Radio Veronica and Radio North Sea International.
+The team acquired the vessel MV "Aegir" in 1977, but faced technical difficulties and government raids.
+After the vessel's stranding, the station attempted to return in 1979 aboard MV "Martina", but ceased operations after three weeks.

 Preemptive raid

-The first broadcast was to have been aired on Monday 26 June 1978 but the Dutch Radio Control Office and police, already aware a radio ship was equipped, boarded the ship on Friday, June 23 at the Neherkade in The Hague's Laakwartier harbour quarter.
+The first broadcast was to have been aired on Monday 26 June 1978 but the Dutch Radio Control Office and police, already aware a radio ship was equipped, boarded the ship on Friday, June 23 at the Neherkade in The Hague's Laakkwartier district.
 They had been alerted by a man who did not want his son to take part in the plans to set sail for the North Sea in the next few days.
 Equipment was confiscated and the ship was made unseaworthy by taking away its anchor and steering wheel.

 International waters

 The enthusiasts bribed a lockmaster to slip away to the Rijn-Schiekanaal, sailing into open waters with food, oil and other provisions.
 In early July they entered the harbour at Maassluis, near Rotterdam with the name of the ship changed to "Flip".
 Two weeks later they sailed to Ostend and brought on board two Marconi transmitters formerly used by the Belgian colonial army in the Congo.
 Each of the transmitters had 3 kW of power.
 Damage during installation limited them to a few hundred Watts, and also the radio crystals were missing, which caused a very unstable frequency output with an unusual broad bandwidth providing a high spectral amplitude modulation.
 The studio contained two Revox A77 reel recorders, four FTM-spotmasters, two Thorens turntables, two AKG microphones and a mixer.